 - You can edit your translations using either a .po editor-style interface or a visual interface.

-- Included language switcher button so that your visitors can pick the language that suits them best.
+- Included language switcher button so that your site visitors can pick the language that suits them best.

 - Automatic redirection based on visitors’ browser language preferences to send people straight to their language (Paid plans only)